Gingee: History

-The last Nayak of Gingee was forced to surrender to the Bijapur army towards the end of December 1649.
-The booty acquired by the Muslim rulers of Bijapur was 20 crores of rupees in cash and jewels. gingee assumed a new and enhanced strategic importance under the Bijapur governors.
-Bijapur was in possession of the fortress of Senji till 1677, when the Maratha leader Chhtrapati Shivaji Maharaj fell upon it in his Carnatic expedition.
+The last Nayak of Gingee was forced to surrender to the invading Bijapur Sultanate army towards the end of December 1649.
+The booty acquired by the Turko-Persian sultan of Bijapur was 20 crore rupees in cash and jewels.
+Gingee assumed a new and enhanced strategic importance under the Bijapur governors.
+Bijapur was in possession of the fortress of Senji until 1677, when the Maratha monarch Chhtrapati Shivaji Maharaj conquered it in his Carnatic expedition.
 The Marathas greatly strengthened and fortified its defences.

-The Mughals were then able to capture Gingee Fort from the Maratha king Rajaram early in 1698, after a siege of seven years.
-Zulfikar Khan, the son of Asad Khan, the Grand Vizir in the court of the Mughal emperor Aurangzeb, was in command of the siege operation of Senji and of its governor till he left the Carnatic after about a year from its fall.
+The Mughals were then able to capture Gingee Fort from the Maratha emperor Rajaram I early in 1698, after a siege of seven years.
+Zulfikar Khan, the son of Asad Khan, the Grand Vizier in the court of the Turko-Persian Mughal emperor Aurangzeb, was in command of the siege operation of Senji and later its governance till he left the Carnatic after about a year from its fall.

-After that Aurangzeb granted a mansab of 2,500 rank and jagir of 12 lakhs to Raja Swarup Singh, his Bundela Rajput servant, along with the killedari (Fort Commandership) of Gingee in 1700.
+After that, Aurangzeb granted a mansab of 2,500 rank and jagir of 12 lakhs to Raja Swarup Singh, his Bundela Rajput servant, along with the killedari (Fort Commandership) of Gingee in 1700.
 Raja Swarup Singh died of old age in 1714.
 His arrears of payments due to the faujdari amounted to 70 lakhs, being a defaulter for ten years.
 The Nawab of Arcot reported this matter to the Mughal emperor at Delhi.
 Hearing about the death of his father, Desingh, the son of Raja Swarup Singh, started for Gingee from Bundelkhand, his ancestral home.

-On arriving at Gingee, Desingh assumed the government of Gingee after performing the last rites of his father.
-Aurangazeb had granted a firman to his father and Desingh took formal possession of his father's jagir on ground of his hereditary right.
+On arriving at Gingee, Desingh assumed the governance of Gingee after performing the last rites of his father.
+Aurangazeb had granted a firman to his father and Desingh took formal possession of his father's jagir on the ground of his hereditary right.
 Desingh did not receive a warm welcome from the Mughal officers.
-The Nawab of Arcot, Sadatullah Khan, who attempted to dispossess Desingh, pleaded that the firman was not valid.
+The Nawab of Arcot, Saadatullah Khan I, who attempted to dispossess Desingh, pleaded that the firman was not valid.
 When Payya Ramakrishna, who was his secretary, informed him of the legal necessity of getting the firman renewed by the new Emperor before assuming the jagir, Desingh replied that he had got the firman of Aurangzeb and that he need not apply to anybody else.